broadinstitute/horsefish/scripts/tdr/copy_from_tdr_to_gcs_hca/README.md

 - update the script with conditional logic to accept a snapshot ID and destination instead
 - update the script check lower case institution against lower case institution keys - see ~line 86
 - update the script to merge `validate_input()` and `_parse_csv()` into one function
-- Consider adding a copy manifest to this command, so instead you validating number of files copied (line 187), you can specifically highlight the files not copied successfully.
+- Consider adding a copy manifest to this command, so instead you validating number of files copied (line 187), you can specifically highlight the files not copied successfully
+- If there is a manifest, we could restart from the last file copied, instead of starting from the beginning
+- Might want to be able to specify the file type to copy or to exclude.

 *this is likely to be used only rarely and mostly by the author, as a stop gap until partial updates have been implemented.
 As such, we are attempting to keep this as light as possible, so as not to introduce unnecessary complexity.